chippygames/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/priorExperience.md

 * Describe your past experience of computing.
 * What do you know and what would you like to learn from this module?
+* i know how to build and fix computers i dont know what i know as ive watched many videos on youtube on diffrent types of languages but i have little to no experience in languages the only one i tried to learn was lua

 ---